Jatinch05/smart_grid/README.md

 ## Acknowledgments

-Special thanks to our mentors and the open-source community for their support and contributions.
+Special thanks to our mentor Dr G Bhanu Chander and the open-source community for their support and contributions.